 Most video resumes are between 30 seconds and two minutes.
 This might not sound like much, but it can be very effective.
 A video resume is thought to give recruiters and hiring managers a better idea of an applicant’s personality.
 It’s also an excellent way to level the playing field for roles that don’t require traditional qualifications.
 Individuals with fewer traditional qualifications might be more confident applying for a role with a video resume.
 Creative positions are particularly fond of video content and hope it can help job applicants talk about their soft skills and life experiences.

 According to one study, 60% of recruiters are using video resumes already.
 And a further 22% plan to use them in the future.
-The COVID-19 pandemic prompted many recruiters to make this shift, but many have decided they will keep this practice long after lockdown restrictions are eased.
+Recent shifts toward remote working and digital-first hiring prompted many recruiters to adopt this approach, and many organisations continue to use it as part of their recruitment process.

 According to another study, 89% of employers surveyed said they would watch a video resume submitted to them.
 Employers in more creative fields are more likely to accept video resumes, but we may see this practice expand through other industries.